anarichter/anarichter.github.io/_posts/2023-04-01-those-characters.md

 <hr>
 <span style="font-size:14px;font-weight:lighter">
 I was really touched by her.
-Her stare was deep and grave; still it was not only about her eyes.
-One could easily read it in her face: all the strength overflowing from the pores, demarcating its expression lines.
-I was touched by her past, completely unknown to me.
+<br> Her stare was profound, but it was not only about her eyes.
+One could easily read in her face the strength overflowing from the pores, demarcating its expression lines.
+<br> Her past, unknown to me, touched me.
+And I cannot understand what emotion I felt standing in front of this woman, timidly trying to return her gaze with humility, but it was powerful.
-<br> I do not understand clearly what kind of emotion she imparted to me, but it was powerful.
-In each blink of her eyes, there was a different struggle, and I knew that the suffering was still there – hidden, in a way, but there.
+<br> In each blink, there was a struggle.
+And I knew the suffering was there, even now — hidden, in a way, but there.
+I imagined she endured every single battle with pride as if it was not allowed for her to cry, to show how hard those battles were.
+To slow down.
-<br> I imagined she endured every battle with pride, as if it was not allowed for her to cry, to show how hard those battles were; to slow down.
-It was not about succeeding, because it was not about success.
+<br> Noticeably, it was not about succeeding: it was not about success.
 Nor was it about recognition.
-But simply (how can one?) about living an honourable life.
+Simply (how can one?), instead, about living an honourable life.
 </span>
 <br>
 <br>